highlight/highlight/docs-content/sdk/rust.md

         </aside>
         <aside className="parameter">
           <h5>logger <code>Box&lt;dyn log::Log&gt;</code> <code>optional</code></h5>
           <p>The logger Highlight will use to emit to the standard output.
-By default, Highlight will initialize an
-          <code>env_logger</code> for you, but if you want to provide a custom logger, you can speicfy it here.
+By default, Highlight will initialize an env_logger for you, but if you want to provide a custom logger, you can speicfy it here.
 If you provide a custom logger, do not make it global, as Highlight will do it for you.</p>
         </aside>
       </article>
     </aside>